RachelfromIreland/friends-quote-quiz/README.md

 ### Validator Testing
 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/).
+  - An image of the result can be found [here](/documents/html-validator.png).
 - CSS
-    - No errors were found when passing through the official [(Jigsaw)](https://jigsaw.w3.org/css-validator/) validator
+    - No errors were found when passing through the official [(Jigsaw)](https://jigsaw.w3.org/css-validator/) validator.
+    - An image of the result can be found [here](/documents/css-validator.png).
 - JavaScript
     - No errors were found when passing through the official [Jshint](https://jshint.com/) validator
         - The following metrics were returned:
-            - "There are 14 functions in this file."
+            - "There are 15 functions in this file."
-            - "Function with the largest signature takes 2 arguments, while the median is 0."
+            - "Function with the largest signature takes 3 arguments, while the median is 0."
-            - "Largest function has 6 statements in it, while the median is 2.5."
+            - "Largest function has 10 statements in it, while the median is 3."
             - "The most complex function has a cyclomatic complexity value of 4 while the median is 1."
+    -An image of the result can be found [here](/documents/jshint-validator.png).
 - Accessibility
         - The site was tested for accessibility using Lighthouse.
 The results are below: